ladybug-tools/spider/gbxml-viewer/README.md

 ### Mission

-gbXML Viewer is a variety of modular experiments for viewing, examining and validating gbXML files in 3D in your browser.
+gbXML Viewer is a collection of modular experiments for viewing, examining and validating gbXML files in 3D in your browser.

-Below there are links to some of the latest files.
-R8 is that latest release and is still a work-in-progress.
+Objectives

+* Loads almost instantly
+* Non-modal interface
+* Fast effective workflow: get things done faster

 ### Vision